Social media's 70-up 'grandfluencers' debunking aging myths

 Most people ages 50 and up use technology to stay connected to friends and family, according to a 2019 survey by AARP.
 But less than half use social media daily for that purpose, relying on Facebook above other platforms.

 Just 37% of those 70 and older used social media daily in 2019, the research showed.
-Since coronavirus struck, older creators have expanded their horizons beyond mainstay Facebook and gotten more voracious, often driven by the growing number of feeds by people their own age, said Alison Bryant, senior vice president for AARP.
+Since coronavirus struck, older creators have expanded their horizons beyond mainstay Facebook, often driven by the growing number of feeds by people their own age, said Alison Bryant, senior vice president for AARP.

 In the California desert town of Cathedral City, Jessay Martin is the second youngest of the Old Gays at 68.